suncoast-devs/handbook/lessons/react-hooks/index.md

 Make two local variables to store the **current value** of our state, which we call `counter` and the **method that updates the counter** as `setCounter`

-Then in the JSX we can use those two local variables.
+Then in the JSX, we can use those two local variables.
 The code `<p>The counter is {counter}</p>` will show the current value of the counter.
 The code `<button onClick={() => setCounter(counter + 1)}>Count!</button>` will
 call `setCounter` to change the value of the counter, and make it the counter